ericburrell-23-1/Connect-4-Clone/README.md

 ### Header and Footer

 The header describes the current state of the game, declaring a winner or draw, or indicating whose turn it is next.
-The footer contains two buttons: one to reset the board for a new game, and another to have an AI-generated selection of the next move.
+The footer contains one of two buttons: one to reset the board for a new game, and another to have an AI-generated selection of the next move.

 ### Suggest Button